Depending on your individual needs, you can choose to;

 - Please note that due to our focus on long-term investing The M&G ISA is not a flexible ISA.

-By setting up a regular withdrawal facility on your account can arrange to receive regular payments from your investment by direct credit.
+By setting up a regular withdrawal facility on your account you can arrange to receive regular payments from your investment by direct credit.
 Simply download a Regular Withdrawal Facility application form.
 Please note that at present, this facility is only available for investments of £1,000 or more in the M&G Dividend Fund, M&G Episode Growth Fund and M&G Episode Income Fund.

 Making a withdrawal